 All content is stored as JSON in a well documented schema.
 Annotations never change the original content which keeps your document repository safe.

-Polar is fully cloud-aware and support synchronizing your documents across multiple devices running either MacOS, Windows, or Linux.
-Based on Google's Firebase, POLAR supports real-time synchronization of your documents to other devices.
+Polar is also fully cloud-aware and supports synchronizing your documents across multiple devices.
+Based on Google's Firebase, Polar supports real-time synchronization of your documents to other devices.